 May is Hurricane Preparedness Month, Virginia!
-An active season is forecasted for this year as researchers at North Carolina University are predicting eight to eleven named tropical storms between June 1 and late November in the Atlantic hurricane basin.
-Three to five of those could turn into major hurricanes, Category three or higher.
-Here at NNINS, we never underestimate the possible impact any big storm can have on Virginians and for good reason.
+An above-average season is forecasted for 2021 by the National Weather Service, predicting thirteen to twenty named tropical storms between June 1st and November 30th in the Atlantic hurricane basin.
+Three to five of those could turn into major hurricanes, category three or higher.
+Here at NNINS, we never underestimate the possible impact any big storm can have on Virginians, and for good reason.
 We know from experience it only takes ONE of these tropical cyclones to devastate property and result in costly wind damage and flooding.

 So how can you protect and preserve your home?
 You hope for the best and plan for the worst.
 We can help you know how best to shield your home from the top 4 areas of risk for hurricane damage.
 The answers to these questions could save you a ton of heartache from whatever is in store for the Commonwealth this year.

 Will your roof protect everything under it?

 The #1 preemptive weapon in your home’s arsenal is its roof.
 It’s also the most susceptible to costly damage.
 We can’t emphasize enough how important it is that you maintain yours with an annual professional inspection.
 Virginia has already experienced its share of wild spring weather.
 Get an inspection now or anytime you suspect damage.

 Are your gutters and downspouts open for business?